nqxcode/laravel-local-ip-detector/README.md

 Laravel 4.2 Local IP detector
 ==============
+!!!
+NOT working on modern version of browsers with default settings] !!!

 Laravel 4.2 package provides fuctionality for detection of client Local IP (via HTML5 WebRTC) and storing of this address to the **cookie**.